pranav-patil/cucumber-framework/README.md

 * Embedded in-memory MongoDB which executes in separate process.
 * Json matching using jsonassert and determine values in json path expression using json-path.
+* XmlUnit is used for XML matching and XPath for path expression match.
+* Supports JSON, XML and FORM (urlencoded form) content types.
 * HttpSteps help to call any HTTP service mostly using REST, but can be customized to use any other format.
 * ServiceSteps provide integration with any external service, may it be for fetching the data or posting the data.
+* JmsSteps provides ability to send messages to the mock queue using mockrunner.
+* SecuritySteps lets you define the user id for login and the access roles associated with the user.